 2 Big Steps to Take If You Have a Lost Social Security Card

 The most important thing to do?
 Don’t panic.
 Take a deep breath and focus on what you can control — like taking the actions listed below.

 If you discover your Social Security card is missing, your first actions should involve taking steps to protect your finances.
-After that, you can order your Social Security card replacement.
+After that, you can order your new Social Security card.